 Tesla begins deliveries of China-made Model 3 cars

-SHANGHAI, Dec 30 (Reuters) - U.S. electric vehicle maker Tesla Inc TSLA.O on Monday began delivering Model 3 vehicles built at its Shanghai factory, marking the occasion with a ceremony.
+SHANGHAI, Dec 30 (Reuters) - U.S. electric vehicle maker Tesla Inc TSLA.O on Monday began delivering Model 3 vehicles built at its Shanghai factory, marking the occasion with a ceremony during which 15 of its employees received cars they had purchased.

 The event means the plant has started delivering cars to customers just 357 days after the factory's construction started, setting a new record for global automakers in China.